-Figure 3.19 General morphology of the Sequoia tree and its leaves and pines
+Figure 3.19 General morphology of the sequoia tree and its leaves and pines

-Giant sequoia naturally found in the Sierra Nevada, California in isolated concentrations traditionally known as groves (Willard, 1994).
+Giant sequoia (see also Figure 3.19) naturally found in the Sierra Nevada, California in isolated concentrations traditionally known as groves (Willard, 1994).
 These groves varied in area and number of plants grown in it.
-The total area of these groves is about 14410 ha (Weatherspoon, 1990).
+The total area of these groves is about 14,410 ha (Weatherspoon, 1990).
 Nowadays, giant sequoia tree is planted in Europe countries latitudes of about 39° and 61°.Giant Sequoias planted between Norway and the Black Sea, and between the Mediterranean and the Baltic Sea, most of the European plantations are located further to the north and have colder, wetter weather (Knigge, 1994).

 In a survey of California plantations, the best plantations of giant sequoia averaged 0.5-0.7 m per year in height growth, and 1.3-2.0 cm in diameter growth per year.
 In another study the mean annual increment for sequoia trees at age 86 was approximately 9 m3/ha (Weatherspoon, 1990).
-In its native California habitat, mature trees will often grow to 200-275 'tall, produce trunk diameters ranging from 15-20 'and weigh 200 or more tons.
-Trees may live 2000-3000 years.
+In its native California habitat, mature trees will often grow to 200-275 in (508-698.5 cm) tall200-275', produce trunk diameters ranging from 15-20 in (38.1-50.8 cm)weigh 200 or more tonnes.
+Trees may live 2,000-3,000 years.